quasitar/DataCleaning/README.md

 ### Instructions

-The "runAnalysis.R" file contains a funtion runAnalysis() which takes no parameters.
+The "runAnalysis.R" file contains a function runAnalysis() which takes no parameters.

+Note, the following packages are sourced in the executable:

+library(stringr)
+library(dplyr)

+Please be sure they are installed before you try and run the script.

-To execut the file:
+To execute the file:

 1. Place the "runAnalysis.R" file in your default R directory.

-2. Execute the the following commands in your R terminal: source("run_Analysis.R") run_Analysis()
+2. Execute the following commands in your R terminal: source("run_Analysis.R") run_Analysis()
 3. Once execution is complete, the file "tidyAccel.txt" will be generated in your default R directory.